Smith Hack Squat

 Smith Hack Squat Benefits

-- Places less stress on the lower back and knees
+- Easier on the lower back than free-weight squats

 Smith Hack Squat Muscles Worked